GMAT Practice Test Suggestions

 GMAT Practice Test for Practice!

 The second reason to take a GMAT practice test is to hone your test taking skills in a realistic setting.
 The two vital skills for success on the GMAT are sticking to a timing strategy and getting comfortable guessing and moving on when you don’t have a plan.
 It is super tempting to take another GMAT practice tests near the beginning of your preparation.
 As you learn new things you will want to see the progress that you’ve made.
 The GMAT practice tests will be calling out to you “take me, I’ll show you your score!”
 Resist.
 Taking an extra practice test or two or three in the first month or so of studying is a massive waste of resources.
 This is the time to build up your skills.
 Yes - you can work on your test taking skills but do so with mini-quizzes from Question Pack 1 (here are some suggestions for using the Question Pack).
-You only have four official GMAT practice tests.
+You only have six official GMAT practice tests.
 Let’s use them wisely.
 So when should you take a GMAT practice tests?
 Good question.
 This varies with the student but I would start getting into exam mode about five weeks before your exam date.

 GMAT Practice Test for practice